mrpre/atls/README.md

 You can also specify the newer libcrypto.so by using `cryptodir` where the OpenSSL being compiled and installed to.
 `make cryptodir=/$YOURPATH/openssl/.openssl`

-For GMSSL or X25519, the version of libcrypto.so must be greater than 1.1.0.
+For GMSSL, the version of libcrypto.so must be greater than OpenSSL-1.1.1-pre3.
+Because the openssl-1.1.1 is in developing and may be changed greatly, please create issues if you have any question.

 ## For Nginx using(Version 1.13.12)
 Add `void *a_tls;` into `struct ngx_connection_s`.